-Most likely your company has customers and hopefully the information about them is stored in your CRM.
-Your marketing people are running campaigns which generating quality leads and the sales people are turning every single lead into opportunity and customer.
+Most likely your company has customers.
+Hopefully the information about them is stored in your CRM.
+Your marketing people are running campaigns which generating quality leads.
+The sales people are turning every single lead into opportunity and customer.
 The VP of Sales is monitoring the pipeline and pouring through the vast amount of reports to understand where all the sales are coming from.
 Life is beautiful.
-If only ….

 Sales reports are great for looking into the past.
 You can glean how many customers you have in this vertical market, how many bought a particular product, and what revenue came from each client.
 That’s good for your income statement, but what could you do to make it even better?